-The Black Isle Combination Poorhouse, or Ness House, located at No.s 1, 2, 4, 5 and 6 Ness Road, was designed by William Lawrie.
+The Black Isle Combination Poorhouse, or Ness House, located on Ness Road, was designed by William Lawrie.
 Its doors opened in 1861.
 The large building combined poor house, hospital and asylum.

-Image: Hand bell from the Black Isle Combination Poor House.
-Date: 19th Century, ROMGH.1992.16
+Above: Hand bell from the Black Isle Combination Poor House; 1860s

 The Poor House was similar to others at Inverness, Bonar Bridge and Nairn.
-They followed a model for Scottish Poorhouses that aimed to make them look less prison-like.
+They followed a model for Scottish poor houses that aimed to make them look less prison-like.
 This was to give them an air of domesticity.
-Nevertheless, it remained a heavily regulated institution.
+Nevertheless, they remained heavily regulated institutions.

 An H-block layout enabled easy separation into male and female wings.
 Work areas were assigned to women (a laundry) and men (a bakery).
 Children were removed from their parents and separated again by sex.

-Groam House Museum has registers that record the poor of the parish.
+Groam House Museum doesn’t have the register of those who were sent to the Poor House.
+We do have registers that record the poor of the parish and the support that they received to help keep them out of the Poor House.
 The Register of Poor Persons on the roll of the Parish of Rosemarkie from the period 1845-1864 was set out in 17 columns, documenting an individual in the following terms*

 16. Date and removal from Roll